Elipticblock5/hw06weather/README.md

+# not finished with project, but submitting what I have.

+Have positive fetch command to API
+Have some results displaying to console log and innerHTML function.
+Rough CSS done for testing purposes.
+No icons yet.
+no bootstrap yet.
+Need to add, 5 day forecast and append bootstrap cards when implemented.

+ran out of time this week.
+submitting what is complete

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.